preshing/cairo-windows/README.md

 ## Building 32-bit

+You'll need to create an MSYS2 (for example) shell that has all the correct environment variables set for Visual Studio 2017, including `INCLUDE`, `LIB` and `PATH`.

-From the start menu, open "x86 Native Tools Command Prompt for VS 2017".
-Add the MSYS2 (for example) toolchain to the path.
-Start an MSYS2 shell (which inherits the `INCLUDE`, `LIB` and `PATH` variables from the first prompt), then run the script.
+As of this writing, this can be achieved by opening "x86 Native Tools Command Prompt for VS 2017" from the start menu, and entering commands similar to the following.
+The final command runs the `build-cairo-windows.sh` script.

 ```
 (from an x86 Native Tools Command Prompt for VS 2017)
-> set PATH=C:\msys32\usr\bin;%PATH%
+> set PATH=C:\msys64;%PATH%
-> sh
+> msys2_shell.cmd -use-full-path
+$ unset TMP
+$ unset TEMP
 $ ./build-cairo-windows.sh
 ```

+Some notes:

+* `msys2_shell.cmd -use-full-path` opens an MSYS2 terminal while [inheriting the PATH](https://sourceforge.net/p/msys2/discussion/general/thread/dbe17030/#3f85) from the x86 Native Tools Command Prompt.
+* `unset TMP` and `unset TEMP` are currently needed to avoid `error MSB6001: Invalid command line switch for "CL.exe".
+Item has already been added.
+Key in dictionary: 'TMP' Key being added: 'tmp'`, which is caused by the MSYS2 environment block [having multiple `TMP` entries due to case sensitivty](https://cmake.org/Bug/print_bug_page.php?bug_id=13131).

 When it's done, you'll find a self-contained package in a subdirectory named `output/cairo-windows-x.x.x`.